zenshaf01/system-design-notes/README.md

 At every step, clarify and justify why you have chosen one approach over the other.
 1. Clarify functional requirements.
 (Spend 5 minutes at max)
 2. Clarify non functional requirements (Spend 5 minutes at max)
+    - What’s the impact if a user sees stale data for a moment?
+Will it harm the experience or business?
 3. Propose High level design and confirm if thats what they want.
 4. Update high level design after feedback for 3.
 5. Dig into Detailed design.